-- Consider the future needs of your nonprofit.
-Does the solution also meet those requirements?
+- Consider your nonprofit’s future goals and plans.
 Does the provider offer scalable features to meet those down-the-line needs?

-- Is the software reasonably within your nonprofit’s budget?
+- Is the software within your nonprofit’s budget?

-- Will you be able to try the software out during a trial period before making the investment?
+- Will you be able to try the software out during a trial period before investing?

 - Will an implementation team help you set up the solution?

 - Does this implementation cost extra?